pipegalera/intraday_data/README.md

 ## Why >

-I couldn't find any easy, accesible, and free platform that provided intraday stock data.
+I couldn't find any easy, accesible, and free platform that provided intraday stock data files.

 I figured that more people would have the same problem - e.g. see the [multiple reddit posts about intraday data](https://www.google.com/search?q=intraday+data+free+site%3Awww.reddit.com).